ludocode/pottery/include/pottery/compare/README.md

 If `ENTRY_TYPE` is configured, `ENTRY_REF` must (usually) be as well to convert the entry to a ref.

+#### `VALUE_TYPE`

+A concrete value type for comparing objects in memory.

+This is optional.
+If this is configured, it is typedef'd to `value_t`, and `ref_t` is defined as a pointer to this.
+If this is not configured `REF_TYPE` must be configured instead.

+#### `REF_TYPE`

+An abstract reference for the type to be compared.

+`ref_t` is defined as a typedef to this, or to `value_t*` if this is not configured.

 #### `ENTRY_TYPE`

-- `ENTRY_TYPE`, a type

-This is the abstract reference type for the type to be compared.
+An abstract reference type for the value to be compared, usually with the storage location of the value within its container.
 Two values of this type are passed to all configured comparison expressions (after the optional context.)

-This is usually either:

-- A pointer to the real type, allowing comparisons on objects in memory; or

-- An identifier to be used with the context to identify it.
-For example the context may be a database connection and the type may be the key for a row: in this case the compare expressions would pull the given rows from the database and compare them.

-If not configured, this defaults to `REF_TYPE` if configured, otherwise a pointer to `VALUE_TYPE`.

-#### `REF_TYPE`

-An abstract reference for the type to be compared.

-(This is separate from `ENTRY_TYPE` because if `VALUE_TYPE` exists, `REF_TYPE` cannot, and `ref_t` must be a pointer to `value_t`.)
+`entry_t` is defined as a typedef to this, or to `ref_t` if this is not configured.

-#### `VALUE_TYPE`
+#### `ENTRY_REF`

-- `VALUE_TYPE`, a type

-This is a concrete value type for comparing objects in memory.
-If this is defined, `REF_TYPE` is defined as a pointer to this.
+An expression matching `ref_t(context_t context, entry_t entry)`.

+Returns a ref to the value contained in an entry.
+In other words it converts an entry to a ref.

+This is optional.
+If not configured, the entry type must be implicitly convertible to the ref type.
+This is often the case since they are usually the same type.

+If you are configuring a custom `ENTRY_TYPE`, you will almost certainly want to configure this as well (though technically you may not need to, for example if your ref type is implicitly convertible from entry by a non-explicit C++ constructor that takes the entry type as argument.)

 #### `CONTEXT_TYPE`

-- `CONTEXT_TYPE`, a type

 An optional comparison context type.
 If configured, the context type is passed as the first argument to all configured comparison expressions and accepted as the first argument of all generated functions.